Feature Header Image 4

 2024 National Conference

-Save the Date for GEO's 2024 National Conference held in partnership with Philanthropy California from June 3 - 5, 2024 in Los Angeles, California.
+Join us to explore how we can transform philanthropic culture and practice at GEO's 2024 National Conference held in partnership with Philanthropy California from May 20 - 22, 2024 in Los Angeles, California.

 • Conferences